Madelena/Metrology-for-Musicbee/README.md

 ## System Requirements
 * MusicBee 3.x
 * Windows 10 with the Segoe MDL2 Assets font.
 Without it all the icons won't work.
 If you aren't on Windows 10 1903 or later, download the font here: https://aka.ms/SegoeFonts

+## Credits
+Please feel free to redistribute and the only thing I ask is to give proper credits back to me.
+That would help my livelihood since design is my job.

+The initial code was partially based on the Rdio Theater Mode view.